ArnoldUK/Faux86-remake/README.md

 # Operation Instructions

-## Usage with Windows
+## Usage with Windows/Linux
-A configuration file named faux86.cfg contains all the available settings for the emulator.
-The emulator also supports the following command line parameters:
+The Windows build supports starting the emulator with [command line parameters](PARAMS.md).
-- -fd0 filename    Specify a floppy disk image file to use as floppy 0.
-- -fd1 filename    Specify a floppy disk image file to use as floppy 1.
-- -hd0 filename    Specify a hard disk image file to use as hard drive 0.
-- -hd1 filename    Specify a hard disk image file to use as hard drive 1.
-- Disk image formats supported are .img and .raw
-- -boot #          Specify which disk boot device to use.
-Examples:
-- -boot fd0 will boot from floppy 0 (A:).
-- -boot fd1 will boot from floppy 1 (B:).
-- -boot hd0 will boot from hard drive 0 (C:).
-- -boot hd1 will boot from hard drive 1 (D:).
-- -boot rom will boot to ROM BASIC if available.
-- Default boot device is fd0 or hd0 if exists.
-- -biosrom file    Specify an alternate Machine BIOS ROM file image.
-- -videorom file   Specify an alternate Video ROM file image.
-- -bootrom file    Specify an alternate Boot ROM file image.
-- -charrom file    Specify an alternate ASCII Char ROM file image.
-- -net #           Enable ethernet emulation via winpcap. # is ID of your host network interface to bridge.
-- -net #           Enable ethernet emulation via libpcap. # is ID of your host network interface to bridge.
-- To get a list of possible interfaces, use -net list.
-- -nosound         Disable audio emulation and output.
-- -fullscreen      Start Faux86 in fullscreen mode.
-- -verbose         Verbose mode.
-Operation details will be written to stdout.
-- -speed           Frequency of the CPU in Mhz.
-Set to 0 for Maximum Speed.
-- Value between 1Mhz and 100Mhz.
-Default is 10 (10Mhz).
-- -delay           Specify how many milliseconds to render each video frame.
-- Value between 1ms and 1000ms.
-Default is 20ms (50 FPS).
-- -slowsys         If your machine is very slow and have audio dropouts.
-Affects audio quality.
-- If you still have dropouts, then also decrease sample rate and/or increase latency.
-- -multithreaded # Enable multithread processing.
-- -resw #				  Set constant SDL window size width in pixels.
-- -resh #				  Set constant SDL window size height in pixels.
-- Default width and height is 0 and set automatically.
-- -render #				Set render scaling quality mode for SDL window renderer.
-- 0 = nearest (fastest low quality).
-- 1 = linear (quick good quality).
-- 2 = best (slow best quality) (default).
-- -monitor #				Set monitor display type to emulate.
-- 0 = Color VGA (default).
-- 1 = Amber Gas Plasma.
-- 2 = Green CRT Monochrome.
-- 3 = Blue LCD.
-- -mouseport #     Serial Mouse COM Port #.
-- 1 = COM1 IO:3F8H IRQ:4
-- 2 = COM2 IO:2F8H IRQ:3 (default).
-- 3 = COM3 IO:3E8H IRQ:4
-- 4 = COM4 IO:2E8H IRQ:3
-- -snddisney    Enable Disney Sound Source emulation on LPT1.
-- -sndblaster   Enable SoundBlaster emulation (requires Adlib to be enabled).
-- -sndadlib     Enable Adlib emulation (required for SoundBlaster emulation).
-- -sndspeaker   Enable PC Speaker emulation.
-- -latency #       Change audio buffering and output latency. (default: 100 ms).
-- -samprate #      Change audio emulation sample rate. (default: 48000 Hz).
-- -console         Enable debug console on stdio during emulation.
-- -menu						Enable window menu for changing emulation settings.
+If no command line parameters are supplied when running the emulator then a settings file named `faux86.cfg` is used for configuring and starting the emulator.

+Read the [SETTING.md](SETTING.md) documentation file for more details.

 ## Usage with Raspberry Pi
-Raspberry Pi models 1,2,3 and 4 are supported but models 3 and 4 may still need improvement.
+Raspberry Pi models 1,2,3 and 4 are supported but models 3 and 4 are still require some improvement.
-Faux86 is designed to be run 'bare metal' on a Raspberry Pi and directly on the hardware without any supporting OS.
+Faux86 is designed to run 'bare metal' on a Raspberry Pi without any supporting OS.
-Running directly on RPi hardware means the emulator can boot to bios in less than 2 secs.
+Running 'bare metal' or directly on hardware means the emulator can boot to bios in less than 2 secs.

+The zip archive contains all the kernels and disk images to boot the emulator directly from a supported Raspberry Pi model.
+Copy all the files from within the zip archive to a FAT32 formatted SD-Card and insert the card into your RPi.
+The RPi is now ready to boot the emulator from the SD-Card.
+A USB keyboard and mouse should be plugged in before booting the emulator (hot plugging is unsupported).

-By default Faux86 boots from the floppy image fd0.img which is mounted as Drive A: in the emulator.
+By default Faux86 boots from a floppy image name `fd0.img` which is mounted as Drive A:.
-An additional floppy drive (fd1.img Drive B:) can also be used if included on the Sd-Card.
+An additional floppy drive `fd1.img` Drive B: can also be used if included on the Sd-Card.
-The emulator also supports booting hard disk images (hd0.img Drive C:) (hd1.img Drive D:).
+The emulator also supports booting hard disk images `hd0.img` Drive C: and `hd1.img` Drive D:.

-USB keyboard and mouse should be plugged in before booting and must not be removed once detected.
+NOTE:
+Emulation performance and full hardware emulation capabilities depends on the Raspberry Pi model.
+Currently all RPi models are capable of running the emulator with the same performance of an XT 8088 Clone with a 12Mhz V20 CPU and basic speaker sound emulation.

+Raspberry Pi Models 1 and 2 cannot provide the processing power to fully emulate the Adlib and Soundblaster sound cards.
+It is recommended to disable Adlib and Soundblaster emulation or reduce the samplerate and increase the video rendering time from within the settings file.

+## Emulator Settings File
+The emulator is configured with a settings file named `faux86.cfg` located within the same folder as the binary or kernel image.
+For RPi builds the settings file is name `faux86-#.cfg` where # is the model number of your RPI.
+This allows RPi builds to use custom settings for each kernel on the same SD-Card.

+Read the [SETTING.md](SETTING.md) documentation file for more details.

 # Building and Compiling Sources
 There is currently not a quick and easy way to expalin the build process, but if you are familiar